USS John P. Gray: Namesake

+John Porter Gray (right, on USS Hornet with radioman Max Arthur Calkins) was memorialized in John Ford's 1942 short film Torpedo Squadron 8.

 John Porter Gray was born on 22 December 1914 in Kansas City, Missouri.
 He enlisted in the United States Naval Reserve on 12 October 1939, was appointed Aviation Cadet in 1940 and underwent flight training, and was commissioned as an ensign.
 Gray then served at several naval air stations before reporting to Torpedo Squadron 2 in October 1940.
 He later transferred for temporary duty to Torpedo Squadron 8 (VT-8) aboard the aircraft carrier and reached the rank of lieutenant, junior grade.

 As a Douglas TBD Devastator torpedo bomber pilot in VT-8, Gray took part in the pivotal Battle of Midway on 4 June 1942.
 Gray and the rest of the squadron attacked the Japanese aircraft carriers without fighter cover and in the face of withering antiaircraft fire and heavy Japanese fighter opposition.
 Though all of VT-8's aircraft were shot down, they succeeded in diverting Japanese fighter cover and preventing further launches of Japanese carrier aircraft, thus contributing to the United States Navy's victory in the battle.
 Gray was killed during the attack.
 Gray was awarded the Navy Cross posthumously and shared in the Presidential Unit Citation awarded to VT-8 for its actions in the Battle of Midway.